 Make it easier: Skip the row.

-In a high plank position, perform a push-up.
-Lift your left hand off of the ground and rotate your hips to come into a side plank on your right hand, extending left arm up.
+Start in a high plank position and perform a push-up.
+Lift left hand off the floor and rotate your hips to come into a side plank on your right hand, extending left arm up.

-Start in a forearm plank, shoulders directly over elbows, core tight.
+Start in a forearm plank, with shoulders directly over elbows and core tight.
 Push off right forearm to come to right hand, then repeat on left side to come to a high plank position with shoulders over wrists.

-24. Squat Jumpback to Push-Up
+24. Squat jumpback to push-up

 Stand with feet hip-width apart and lower into a squat.
-Jump back into a high plank position, keeping your abs tight and hands under sternum.
+Jump back into a high plank position, keeping abs tight and hands under sternum.